gl91306/bpp/README.md

 ## Current state of the project/development status
 You can view Blender++'s [GitHub Project](https://github.com/users/HackerDaGreat57/projects/2).

+I would also like to point out that I will be travelling to a place without Internet connection on September 14, and I will be arriving back on October 19.
+There may be low activity during this time.

 ## Development
 ### Process
 1. Clone the repository